magneticio/vamp/docs/content/using-vamp/blueprints.md

 ---
 my_cool_cluster
   services
-   - breed: my_cool_service_A   # reference to an existing breed
+   - breed:
-   -
+      ref: my_cool_service_A      # reference to an existing breed -
      breed:                       # shortened inline breed
        name: my_cool_service_B
        deployable: some_container
        ...
 ```

 Clusters and services are just organisational items.
 Vamp uses them to order, reference and control the actual containers and routing and traffic.

 > **This all seems redundant, right?** We have a reference chain of blueprints -> endpoints -> clusters -> services -> breeds -> deployable.
 However, you need this level of control and granularity in any serious environment where DRY principles are taken seriously and where "one size fits all" doesn't fly.